OAXFoundation/oaxfoundation.github.io/_posts/2025-5-21-The-Ethereum-Ecosystem-in-2025.md

 While there’s some contradiction in allowing gas payments with ERC-20 stablecoins (potentially reducing ETH’s utility as a gas token), the influx of new users, increased transaction volume, and resulting gas income may outweigh this downside, fostering broader adoption.

 Just weeks after the upgrade, market hype is evident, with early data showing signs of increased staking and hodling, reflecting growing confidence in Ethereum’s ecosystem.
 However, the full impact of Pectra remains to be seen, as data on L2 adoption, transaction cost reductions, and user growth will emerge in the coming months.
 Pectra is not an immediate game-changer but a foundational step toward a more user-friendly and inclusive ecosystem.
-Ethereum will continue to grapple with its identity crisis as both “ultrasound money” and a utility token, a balance that will shape its long-term trajectory.
+Ethereum will continue to grapple with its identity crisis as both <i>“ultrasound money”</i> and a utility token, a balance that will shape its long-term trajectory.

 The <b>OAX token</b>, an <b>ERC-20</b> token on Ethereum, leverages the blockchain’s unmatched security and smart contract capabilities, reflecting our trust in its robust technology to power innovative decentralised solutions.
 The combination of technical innovation, institutional adoption, and market confidence signals that Ethereum’s story is progressive.
 We're excited to further review the impact of Ethereum’s developments in the coming months.